rainbows

-has no words
+my heart today has no words only rain

 The above photo is of a short poem titled “rain” from a collection of poems I published last year.
 It’s designed to reflect both the way Japanese language is traditionally written—right to left and top to bottom—as well as the way rain itself falls.